Grammar as a Behavioral Biometric: Using Cognitively Motivated Grammar Models for Authorship Verification: Methods

 \subsection{Topic-Masking via \posNoiseBold}

-\Av constitutes a similarity detection problem in which the subject of the similarity determination is the language of the author rather than other document aspects such as the topic \cite{HalvaniPOSNoise:2021}.
-However, a large proportion of existing AV methods including \cite{AgbeyangiAVYorubaBlogPostsCharNgrams:2020,BrocardoStylometryAV:2013,BrocardoDeepBeliefAV:2017,CastroAVAverageSimilarity:2015,KoppelSeidmanEMNLP:2013,KoppelWinter2DocsBy1:2014,LitvakAVwithCNNs:2019,NealAVviaIsolationForests:2018,PothaStamatatosExtrinsicAV:2019} use features that are directly influenced by the topic and thus run the risk of biasing their predictions accordingly.
-To counteract the problem of biased predictions regarding \ourApproach, which also employs topic-affected features, we apply topic masking to all documents in our corpora.
-Topic masking is an approach to pre-process texts in such a way that topic-dependent text units (\eg words, phrases, etc.) are masked by appropriate placeholders, while grammatical text units (\eg determiners, conjunctions, contractions, prepositions, pronouns, auxiliary verbs, quantifiers, transitional phrases, etc.) are retained within the texts.
-Of the few topic masking approaches published in the literature, we chose \posNoise presented by Halvani and Graner \cite{HalvaniPOSNoise:2021}, which proved to outperform the previously published topic masking approach called \textDistortion \cite{StamatatosTextDistortion:2017} in 34 out of 42 cases, with an increase in accuracy of up to 10\%.
+\AV constitutes a similarity detection problem in which the subject of the similarity determination is the language of the author rather than other document aspects such as the topic \parencite{HalvaniPOSNoise:2021}.
+However, a large number of existing \AV methods including \parencite{AgbeyangiAVYorubaBlogPostsCharNgrams:2020,BrocardoStylometryAV:2013,BrocardoDeepBeliefAV:2017,CastroAVAverageSimilarity:2015,KoppelSeidmanEMNLP:2013,KoppelWinter2DocsBy1:2014,LitvakAVwithCNNs:2019,NealAVviaIsolationForests:2018,PothaStamatatosExtrinsicAV:2019} use features that are directly influenced by the topic and thus run the risk of biasing their predictions accordingly.
+To counteract the problem of biased predictions regarding \ourApproach, which also employs topic-affected features, we apply topic masking to all involved documents (see Algorithm~\ref{AlgoGMComp}).
+Topic masking is an approach to preprocess texts in such a way that topic-dependent text units such as words or phrases are masked by appropriate placeholders, while grammatical text units (\eg determiners, conjunctions, contractions, prepositions, pronouns, auxiliary verbs, quantifiers, transitional phrases, etc.) are retained within the texts.
+Of the few topic masking approaches published in the literature, we chose \posNoise\footnote{An implementation of \posNoise can be found at \url{https://github.com/Halvani/POSNoise}} presented by \textcite{HalvaniPOSNoise:2021}, which proved to outperform the previously published topic masking approach called \textDistortion \parencite{StamatatosTextDistortion:2017} in 34 out of 42 cases, with an increase in Accuracy of up to 10\%.